DeSinister/CollideNet/README.md

 <h1 align="center">CollideNet: Hierarchical Multi-scale Video Representation Learning with Disentanglement for Time-To-Collision Forecasting</h1>

 <h3 align="center">
-This is an anonymous repository for a paper submitted to ICPR 2026
+This paper is Accepted to ICPR 2026
 </h3>